kiharageneral/kiharageneral/README.md

 I'm a computer scientist who is passionate about developing applications using flutter, python, django and machine learning.

-- 🔭 I’m currently working on my freelancing jobs and my computer repair workshop.
+- 🔭 I’m currently working on my freelancing jobs and my own projects.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning how to use machine learning with mobile applications.
 - 👯 I’m looking to collaborate on any project that involves python.
 - 🤔 I’m looking for help with any problem or challenge.
 - 💬 Ask me about machine learning, django, flutter and data structures and algorithms.